O'Dowd: New Zealand O'Dowds

 The New Zealand branch of the O'Dowds (and Dowds), are descended from Patrick O'Dowd and Anna (née: Kenny).
 Patrick O'Dowd was born in Easky, Sligo in Ireland in 1805.
 He enlisted into the 97th Regiment of Foot (The Earl of Ulster's – also known as the "Celestials" due to the colour of their flashes on their uniforms) in 1824, aged 16.

 He was a Private and served 16 years in the British Army, including 11 years with the Regiment in Ceylon.
 Upon his retirement from the British Army he was living in Manchester with his wife Anna and 4 children.

 He enlisted into The Royal New Zealand Fencibles (from the word defencible) and sailed for New Zealand from Gravesend on 1 July 1847, with his family aboard the "SS Minerva," arriving in the Port of Auckland 8 October 1847.
 This was the 2nd Detachment of Fencibles and included 80 Fencibles, 67 wives and 145 children.

 There are about 180 families living in New Zealand, mainly in the Auckland region who bear the surname O'Dowd or Dowd.
 Craig Dowd the well known All Black is one of these descendants.

 Modern Clan O'Dowd Chieftains

+Since 1990, members of the O'Dubhda Clan from various countries have gathered periodically to mark their shared ancestry, observe traditional customs, and elect a chieftain following the framework of Brehon Law.